- Each time you turn your PC, the boot loader (part of MBR) should load your operating system.

 - In the command line, type the following commands and press Enter after each:

 - bootrec /RebuildBcd

-- Exit, remove the installation drive and try starting the system in a normal manner.
+- Exit, remove the installation drive, and try starting the system in the usual manner.

 - Plug in the USB flash drive with at least 6 GB.

 - Run Media Creation Tool and accept the License Terms.

 - Choose Create installation media (USB flash drive, DVD, or ISO file) for another PC, then hit Next.

 - Choose the fitting language, architecture, and edition, and click Next.